yorzi/discourse_docs/developers/creating-plugins/beginners-guide-to-creating-discourse-plugins-part-2-plugin-outlets.md

 weight: 380
 ---

-<small class="documentation-source">Source: [https://meta.discourse.org/t/beginners-guide-to-creating-discourse-plugins-part-2-plugin-outlets/31001](https://meta.discourse.org/t/beginners-guide-to-creating-discourse-plugins-part-2-plugin-outlets/31001)</small>

-Make sure you read [the first part](http://learndiscourse.org/beginners-guide-to-creating-discourse-plugins) of the tutorial before this one, it will help a lot!
+Make sure you read [the first part](https://meta.discourse.org/t/beginners-guide-to-creating-discourse-plugins/30515) of the tutorial before this one, it will help a lot!

 ### Getting Started: Handlebars Templates